Why Is My Child So Angry?!

 Children with ODD have a pattern of angry, violent, and disruptive behaviors toward parents, caretakers, and other authority figures.
 Before puberty, ODD is more common in boys, but, after puberty, it is equally common in both genders.
 Sam is not alone in his dual diagnosis of ADHD and ODD; up to 40 percent of children with ADHD are estimated to have ODD.

 Every child will act out and test his boundaries from time to time, and ODD seems like typical adolescent behavior: arguing, anger, and aggression.
 The first step to fixing a child’s problematic behavior is recognizing ODD.
 How do you know whether your child is just being a child or if he needs professional help?

-There is no clear line between “normal defiance” and ODD, says Ross Greene, Ph.D., associate clinical professor of psychiatry at Harvard Medical School and author of The Explosive Child.
+There is no clear line between “normal defiance” and ODD, says Ross Greene, Ph.D., associate clinical professor of psychiatry at Harvard Medical School and author of The Explosive Child and Lost at School (#CommissionsEarned).
 The lack of clear criteria explains why professionals often disagree as to whether a child should be diagnosed with ODD.

 Greene emphasizes that it is up to parents to decide when to get help for a defiant child.
 “If you’re struggling with your child’s behavior, and it is causing unpleasant interactions at home or at school, then you’ve easily met the criteria for having a problem,” says Greene.
 “And I’d suggest you seek professional help.”

 Anne had never heard of ODD when she called a cognitive behavioral therapist to discuss coping strategies for her son’s erratic behavior.
 After spending some time in the family’s home, observing Sam and his interactions with his mother, the therapist saw signs of ODD.
 “I didn’t know what she was talking about,” says Anne.
 At Sam’s next doctor’s visit, Anne asked whether ODD could explain Sam’s behavior, and the physician said yes.